Nomes77/AdBlockFilters/README.md

 I recommend to use EasyDutch with the default filterlists in [uBlock Origin](https://github.com/uBlockOrigin/uAssets) and with this(Dynamic Rules) list.

 ## [My Filters](https://github.com/BPower0036/AdBlockFilters/blob/main/my%20filters)
-This is filterlist is my Personal Filterlist in uBo. </br>
+This is filterlist is my Personal Filterlist in uBo. <br>
 It can be handy to use them.